mateichik/ai-challenge/13-06-2025-validation-library/README.md

 - Integration tests for complex validation scenarios
 - Tests for both valid and invalid inputs
 - Edge case handling

+All tests are written in TypeScript and run directly using Node.js native test runner with type stripping.

 ## Implementation Details